Transportation in Canada: European contact

 Europeans adopted canoes as they pushed deeper into the continent's interior, and were thus able to travel via the waterways that fed from the St. Lawrence River and Hudson Bay.

 In the 19th century and early 20th century transportation relied on harnessing oxen to Red River ox carts or horse to wagon.
 Maritime transportation was via manual labour such as canoe or wind on sail.
 Water or land travel speeds was approximately 8 to 15 km/h.

 Settlement was along river routes.
 Agricultural commodities were perishable, and trade centres were within 50 km.
 Rural areas centred around villages, and they were approximately 10 km apart.
 The advent of steam railways and steamships connected resources and markets of vast distances in the late 19th century.
 Railways also connected city centres, in such a way that the traveller went by sleeper, railway hotel, to the cities.
 Crossing the country by train took four or five days, as it still does by car.
 People generally lived within 5 mi of the downtown core thus the train could be used for inter-city travel and the tram for commuting.

-The advent of the interstate or Trans-Canada Highway in Canada in 1963 established ribbon development, truck stops, and industrial corridors along throughways.
+The advent of controlled-access highways in Canada established ribbon development, truck stops, and industrial corridors along throughways.